My Story

 I became fascinated by the Zen mind.
 Unshakeable yet gentle, disciplined yet creative and free.

 Half the working hours.
 Double the output.
 No work phone for three years.
 A handful of email checks per day.
-0 overtime or missing exercise and lunch breaks.
-0 missed deadlines or complaints from the 20+ people from the Sales team for whom I was handling up to 30 negotiations and who labelled me 'superman'.
+No overtime, no missed exercise or lunch breaks.
+No missed deadlines either.

 I actually really liked my job.

-I realised that the stress people experience in high-performing institutions is an unnecessary consequence of inhaling beliefs about the toll they must take on one's wellbeing.
+I realised that the stress people experience in high-performing institutions is often an unnecessary consequence of beliefs about the toll work must take on wellbeing.

 As a nice bonus, my chronic pain and stress fell away.